 T1 Validation Level Certificate provides modest assurances that the email originated from a sender with the specified email address or that the domain address belongs to the respective server IP address.
 These certificates provide no proof of the identity of the subscriber or of the organization.
-T1 certificates are limited to email and server types, whereas the latter is restricted in its usage.
+For email certificate and document signing certificate, it is a Mailbox-Validated (MV) certificate.
+For SSL certificate, it is a Domain-Validated (DV) SSL certificate.
 In some document, this level certificate is named as Class 1 certificate.

-T2 Validation Level Certificate provides medium assurances about the subscriber's identity and subscribers must prove their identity by various means, this level certificate is for individual only.
+T2 Validation Level Certificate provides medium assurances about the subscriber's identity and subscribers must prove their identity by various means, this level certificate is for individual only, Individual-Validated (IV).
 In some document, this level certificate is named as Class 2 certificate.

-T3 Validation Level Certificate provides a high level of assurance about the subscriber's identity in comparison with T1 and T2 certificates and are issued only to organizations to which the CerSign has verified its identity.
+T3 Validation Level Certificate provides a high level of assurance about the subscriber's identity in comparison with T1 and T2 certificates and are issued only to organizations to which the CerSign has verified its identity, Organization-Validated (OV).
 In some document, this level certificate is named as Class 3 certificate.

-T4 Validation Level Certificate, for email certificate, it is sponsor validation, it provides an extended validation of high-level assurance about the subscriber's identity and its sponsor(organization) identity.
-For SSL Certificates, it is Extended Validation, the validation procedures and requirements of the Extended Validation Guidelines as published by the CA/Browser Forum.
+T4 Validation Level Certificate, for email certificate and document signing certificate, it is a Sponsor-Validated (SV) certificate, it provides an extended validation of high-level assurance about the subscriber's identity and its sponsor(organization) identity.
+For SSL Certificates, it is an Extended-Validated (EV) certificate, the validation procedures and requirements of the Extended Validation Guidelines as published by the CA/Browser Forum.